wasp-lang/wasp/web/docs/database/operations/queries.md

 ### Implementing Queries in Node

-Now that we've declared the Query, all that's left is implementing it.
+Now that we've declared the Query, what remains is to implement it.
-We've told Wasp to look for Queries' implementations in the file `src/server/queries.{js,ts}`, so that's where we should export them from.
+We've instructed Wasp to look for the Queries' implementations in the file `src/server/queries.{js,ts}`, so that's where we should export them from.

 Here's how you might implement the previously declared Queries `getAllTasks` and `getFilteredTasks`: